spbu-coding-2024/trees-trees-team-5/README.md

 fun main() {
     var tree1 = BSTree<Int, String>()
-    tree1.insert(1, "Value 1")
+    tree1.insert(1, "value 1")
-    tree1.insert(2, "Value 2")
+    tree1.insert(2, "value 2")
-    tree1.insert(3, "Value 3")
+    tree1.insert(3, "value 3")
     val tree2 = tree1.copy()

-    tree1.insert(4, "Value 4")
+    tree1.insert(4, "value 4")

     tree1 -= tree2

     for (i in tree1) {
         println(i)
     }
 /*
-(4, Value 4)
+(4, value 4)
 */
 ```

 > [!IMPORTANT]
 >
-> How in plus if you try to delete key which is not in tree it will throw an error.
+> As in addition, try to delete a key that does not exist in the tree throws an error.

 ## 📖 Documentation
-You need to build it with `./gradlew dokkaHtml` in project root
+To generate documentation, run:<br>
+`./gradlew dokkaHtml` <br>
+from the project root.
 <hr>

 ## 👨‍💻 Authors